Bill Maher and This MS Now Host Got Lectured on the FACE Act...

 In October, it also filed a civil rights complaint against Minneapolis Public Schools regarding the district's race-based curriculum.

-Defending Education is dedicated to rooting out these discriminatory behaviors and policies in school districts across the country.
+Defending Education is dedicated to rooting out discriminatory behaviors and policies in school districts nationwide.
 In a statement released to Townhall, Defending Education's vice president and legal fellow Sarah Parshall Perry said, “Portland schools has been playing race politics with taxpayer money in its advancement of a student success center designed to benefit only one race of students.
-But the school district even admits students of all races are struggling, so why inject $16 million into a vacant building in desperate need of renovation that will continue to sit empty for the foreseeable future?
+But the school district even admits that students of all races are struggling, so why invest $16 million in a vacant building in desperate need of renovation that will remain empty for the foreseeable future?
 The answer is simple: because it prefers its racially motivated virtue signaling over the Constitution’s demands of colorblindness in government programs.
 Leadership needs a serious wake up call.”

 Advertisement